ncatlab/nlab-content/pages/5/3/6/1/1635/content.md

 * **GoerJard**, Goerss, Jardine, _Simplicial homotopy theory_

-Originally homotopy groups of simplicial sets had been defined in terms of the ordinary [[homotopy group]]s of the [[topological space]]s [[geometric realization|realizing]] them.
+Originally homotopy groups of simplicial sets had been defined in terms of the ordinary [[homotopy groups]] of the [[topological spaces]] [[geometric realization|realizing]] them.
 Apparently the first or one of the first discussions of the purely combinatorial definition is

 * D. Kan, _A combinatorial definition of homotopy groups_ ([jstor](http://www.jstor.org/stable/1970006?seq=8))